KyCPA member spotlights

 What's the best aspect of your job?

-What opportunities did this career path open for you?
+Being a CPA, what opportunities did this career path open for you?

-Advice to students working towards becoming a CPA or new CPAs?
+Any advice to students working towards becoming a CPA or new CPAs?